Our firm has experienced Nashville brain injury lawyers who can discuss your potential post-concussive syndrome lawsuit.

 • Increased stress in important relationships, for example your spouse

 • Increased frustration in daily tasks and chores

 • Memory loss

 Issues in Post-Concussive Syndrome Lawsuits

 One major issue in a post-concussive syndrome lawsuit is simply that the damages alleged (brain injury) typically cannot be “seen” in the same way as, for example, a broken leg can be seen.
 Insurance adjusters often undervalue post-concussive syndrome lawsuit claims, as these claims are not easily quantified in the same way as other bodily injuries.
 A person suffering from a concussion may not seek emergency medical care or require an ambulance.
 X-rays and MRIs typically will not reveal much if anything evidencing the presence of post-concussive syndrome.
 These challenges are one of the many reasons anyone considering a post-concussive syndrome lawsuit should contact an experienced brain injury lawyer.

 What do I do if I’ve suffered a concussion?

-Call the Nashville brain injury lawyers at David Randolph Smith & Associates.
+Call the Nashville brain injury lawyers at DRS Law.
 Our personal injury lawyers can help you navigate this complex area of law.